 I hate having to be held back by something so ridiculous.
-But, when I over do it, recovering takes time.
+But, when I overdo it, recovering takes time.

 Last month we welcomed one of our older boys back home.
 It was time for him to get some new chances in a new place.
 My daughter hates being the only child at home after her brothers all moved away.
 So when we got the call that he was ready to move across the country and get a fresh start, everyone was both excited and nervous.
-However it has been a really good thing for all of us.
+However, it has been a really good thing for all of us.

-Yet change in routine is stressful and managing stress is a bit more difficult when you are battling Lyme Disease.
+Yet the change in routine is stressful and managing stress is a bit more difficult when you are battling Lyme Disease.

-For me the weather, very rainy even for Seattle has held me back from going outside much this winter.
+For me, the weather, very rainy even for Seattle has held me back from going outside much this winter.
 It calls for more time and experiments to keep my energy up.